Lumibricks: Wheat Field with Cypresses — Painting with Bricks

 Theme: Art Collection Series

-Display Options: Wall-mounted or freestanding
+Display Options: Wall-mounted or freestanding (options are a great idea)

 Lighting: Dual-mode integrated lighting